KeXiangWang/graph_builder/README.md

 #### Introduction
 It is a graph builder written for the LianTong's project.
 With a file used to control, in which potential edges and the types of vertexes are defined, it can quickly build a graph contains edges and vertexes.

 This branch is updated for Linux compatibility.
-The defect of this version is that all of the vertexes and edges will be stored as strings, and subsequently outputed as integers.
-So the storing process wastes more than twice larger memory as the coming Linux_Integer version.
+The defect of linux_string version has been solved.
+Now with this version, only about 16G memory can be able to accommodate the larger LianTong's project's running.

 #### Programming Language and Environment
 Written in object-oriented C++ 11.